Competition, Persuasion, and Search: Introduction

 At the heart of our main results is the observation that the value of a signal to the agent depends on two distinct factors.
 The first is standard in any decision problem: a signal is valuable insofar as it helps the agent distinguish goods worth matching with from those that justify continued search.
 Since brokers design signals each period, they fully control this factor.
+We show that brokers do not require complex signal structures; binary (``pass-fail'') signals are sufficient to characterize all equilibrium outcomes.
+Moreover, these outcomes can be supported by brokers offering identical signals, so the agent derives no marginal value from purchasing multiple signals in a given period.
 The second factor is the agent’s continuation payoff.
 When the agent anticipates high future payoffs, he is less likely to stop searching today and thus has less need for information.
 This factor is unique to stopping games: because the agent has unit demand for the search good, he prefers to continue searching rather than match today and forgo a high continuation payoff.
 Consequently, a signal's value in a given period declines as the agent’s continuation payoff rises.
-Crucially, this dependence generates an endogenous bargaining power for the agent: he can credibly reject a contract that offers him a low payoff today if he expects to get a sufficiently high continuation payoff in future periods.\footnote{\cite{dana2011productquality} study a related \emph{repeated sales game} in which, in every period, a buyer purchases a good from sellers who choose both its price and quality.
-Because their setting is an infinitely repeated game rather than a stopping game, the consumption value of a good in the current period is independent of continuation values.
+He can thus credibly reject a contract that offers him a low payoff today if he expects to get a sufficiently high continuation payoff in future periods.
+This intertemporal dependence of a signal's value and continuation payoffs is the endogenous source of bargaining power for the agent.\footnote{\cite{dana2011productquality} study a related \emph{repeated sales game} in which, in every period, a buyer purchases a good from sellers who choose both its price and quality.
+Because their setting is an infinitely repeated game rather than a stopping game, the consumption value of a good in the current period is independent of continuation payoffs.
 They show that the buyer has bargaining power under monopoly if and only if he has it under competition.
 By contrast, in our persuaded search setting, the agent’s value of a signal in a given period depends directly on his continuation payoff.
-As our results will show, this distinction implies that the agent in our model has a strictly stronger bargaining position under competition than under monopoly---he has bargaining power under monopoly whenever he has it under a competitive market structure, but that the converse is not true.}
+As our results will show, this distinction implies that the agent in our model has a strictly stronger bargaining position under competition than under monopoly---he has bargaining power under competition whenever he has it under a monopoly, but the converse is not true.}

 How does the agent's endogenous bargaining power differ by market structure?
 Consider first the monopolistic case with a single broker.
 The agent is naturally in a weak bargaining position because he faces a take-it-or-leave-it offer from his only source of information.
 He may attempt to gain leverage by threatening to reject unfavorable spot contracts in anticipation of high continuation values.
 In a stationary equilibrium, however, continuation values are fixed, rendering such threats non-credible.
 As we show, this lack of bargaining power results in a unique stationary equilibrium which features full surplus extraction---an efficient outcome that delivers the agent his lowest possible payoff.